For our tour description, itinerary, past triplists, dates, fees, and more, please VISIT OUR TOUR PAGE.

 Falconidae (Falcons and Caracaras)

-COLLARED FOREST-FALCON (Micrastur semitorquatus) [*]
+COLLARED FOREST-FALCON (Micrastur semitorquatus) – Heard early one morning at the tower. [*]

 YELLOW-HEADED CARACARA (Milvago chimachima)